A class that plays buffers or segments of audio files.

 whenparameter is a sample time, the parameter is interpreted as such.

-whenparameter is a host time it is ignored unless sample time not valid.
+whenparameter is a host time, it's ignored unless the sample time is invalid.

-A buffer's channel count does not match that of the node's output format.
+A buffer's channel count doesn't match that of the node's output format.

 A file can't be accessed.

-AVAudiospecifies neither a valid sample time or host time.
+AVAudiospecifies neither a valid sample time nor a host time.